 Jason Yang is a composer and professional violinist based in Los Angeles, California.
 He is currently scoring films, video games, and creating music for live shows.
 While he specializes in a wide variety of musical genres, his overall sound can best be described as evocative, powerful, and emotional.
 He recently finished scoring Speak Easy, B, an artistic short film that is making its way through several festivals this year.
 His score combined multiple styles of music, including orchestral, ambient, dance, and 1950s big band jazz.

 Jason has been collaborating heavily with MAI (Movement Art Is), an organization focused on using movement artistry to inspire change in the world.
 In 2017, he composed and performed an original piece, called “Honor Thy Mother” with MAI at the annual TED conference in Vancouver, Canada.
 The performance, which put a spotlight on climate change, was also live-streamed to cinemas around the world.
 Shortly after, Jason was selected to compose music for director Terrence Malick for a virtual reality film in collaboration with MAI and Facebook.
-In 2018, he joined MAI’s creative team for its first full-length theatrical show, called Love Heals All Wounds, in which Jason assumed the roles of composer, sound designer, and musical director.
-The show is set to tour this year, with the official world premiere coming in May 2019 in Los Angeles.
+In 2018, he joined MAI’s creative team for its first full-length theatrical show, called Love Heals All Wounds, in which Jason assumed the roles of composer and sound designer.
+The show recently made its world premiere at UCLA’s Royce Hall in Los Angeles and will begin touring later this year.

 Aside from composing, Jason is also a world renowned violinist who is recognized not only for his skills and experience, but also for his versatility and improvisational style.
 He has performed all over the world with Madonna as her violinist.
 In 2012, he completed the MDNA World Tour, which consisted of 88 sold-out stadium and arena shows throughout Europe, North America, South America, and the Middle East, and is currently one of the top grossing tours of all time.
 In 2016, Jason performed again with Madonna and Stevie Wonder at the Billboard Music Awards in tribute to the late Prince.